schollz/blndr/README.md

 the K2/3 are used to quickly speed up/down the bpm to 1/3 intervals to get some cool polyrhythms (good for drums).

 you can use K1+K2 to mute incoming audio.

+you can use K1+K3 to switch to reverse mode.

 ## thanks